GavRobbs/zippy/README.md

 - 16/8/24: Made the server non-blocking, with proper Content-Length serving.
 - 16/8/24: Fixed the handling of query parameters and added support for the Content-Length header
+- 17/8/24: Separated the zippy library from the demo
+- 17/8/24: Fixed the trie implementation and added unit tests for it
+- 17/8/24: Cleaned up the root CMakeLists file a bit and added two options
+- 17/8/24: Set up CI with Github Actions

 ### Current Priorities

-- Fix my trie implementation for the router
 - Add a file storage backend option
 - Add a templating engine
 - Integrate JSON and XML libraries